splynx/docs/files/en/configuration/voice/auto_cdr_processing/auto_cdr_processing.md

     Check the [Examples](voice/auto_cdr_processing/examples/examples.md).
 We have all the CDR file names starting with `test-cdr-` (e.g. *test-cdr-2021-11-01.csv*);

   * **Import from file modification date** - specify the file modification date in `Y-m-d H:m:s` format for the initial import.
 In our example, will be imported files from November 2021 because we have specified 2020-11-01 00:00:00, but if the file with calls was created in July and it was modified at 2020-11-01 00:10:00, it will also be imported.
 Clear the field value to process all files which do not exist in the system, with any `Last Modification Time`.
-  Also, pay attention that the CDR files must have unique names as Splynx checks files by their names and if a file with a particular name has been imported into Splynx and the same file has since been modified, Splynx will not re-load the modified file as that file has already been imported.
+  Also, pay attention that **the CDR files must have unique names as Splynx checks files by their names and if a file with a particular name has been imported into Splynx and the same file has since been modified, Splynx will not re-load the modified file as that file has already been imported**.

   * **First row contains column names** - enable this option, if the first row in your CDR's contains the columns' names;